endurox-dev/endurox/README.md

 - To enable System V message queue, pass '-DDEFINE_SYSVQ=ON' to cmake (applies to Linux only).
 Default on AIX and Solaris.

+- To enable System V emulated message queue, pass '-DDEFINE_SYSVQEM=ON' to cmake (applies to Linux only).
+Default on MacOS.

 - To enable poll() use instead of epoll() in Linux use '-DDEFINE_FORCEPOLL=ON' (applies to Linux only).